xhsdf/pxdo/README.md

-Python script for querying X-server information and moving X-windows
+Python script for querying X-server information and manipulating X-windows

 #Actions